Byron Writers FestivalByron Writers Festival

 • How can I get on the program of the Byron Writers Festival?

-• Does the Festival run any writing competitions?
+• Does the festival run any writing competitions?

-• Can I get a job with the Festival?
+• Can I get a job with the festival?

-• Can I volunteer with the Festival?
+• Can I volunteer with the festival?

 How can I get on the program of the Byron Writers Festival?

-Byron Writers Festival is curated by the Festival Director and programming committee, in wide consultation with publishers and industry bodies.
+Byron Writers Festival is curated by the Artistic Director and programming committee, in wide consultation with publishers and industry bodies.
 Participation is by invitation only.
 The Programming Committee does not accept unsolicited submissions, and due to the large quantity of messages we receive, we are not always able to reply to individual pitches.
 The program gives a broad definition to the concept of writing and incorporates many genres.

-Does the Festival run any writing competitions?
+Does the festival run any writing competitions?

 Festival opportunities and competitions are listed on our website as they arise.
 We encourage people to subscribe to our e-newsletter for opportunity and competition announcements.

-Can I get a job with the Festival?
+Can I get a job with the festival?

-Can I volunteer with the Festival?
+Can I volunteer with the festival?

 The Byron Writers Festival relies on its enthusiastic volunteer workforce, with approximately 160 volunteers being rostered before and during the event.
 More information about volunteering can be found here.